 Winter gas safety:

-Keeping you safe and warm in winter
+Keeping you safe, warm and connected in winter

 As temperatures drop, frost sets in and we spend much more time with the heating on, being prepared for winter in the home is vital, especially when it comes to gas safety.
 Our Winter Preparedness Guide gives you some important tips to help you ensure you’re ready for the cold weather, helping you to keep your heating working and making sure your utility bills don’t run away from you.
 However, there are certain things that are important to remember to help keep you safe.
 Here are some of our top winter home safety tips.